"Pharmaceutical Drug Regulation and Mortality: Evidence from E-cigarettes" (with Michael Pesko) Submitted to RESTUD

 This study evaluates drug regulation in the United States by examining the effects of the unexpected judicial exemption of e--cigarettes from drug regulation, compared to nicotine replacement therapy, which remained regulated as a drug.
 We find that this exemption led to significant increases in innovation, as evidenced by a rise in patent applications.
 Using variation in smoking rates across demographic groups prior to e-cigarette introduction, we estimate that from 2011 to 2019, e-cigarettes saved 677,000 life-years-approximately one-third of the estimated benefit of early HIV/AIDS drugs by year 2000-and increased social surplus by $8 billion annually.
 We show that reduced smoking is a key mechanism behind this mortality reduction, with statistically significant declines in mortality lagging smoking reductions by approximately four years.

-"Ridesharing and External-Cause Mortality" (with Keith Teltser and Conor Lennon) Under Review
+"Ridesharing and External-Cause Mortality" (with Keith Teltser and Conor Lennon) Submitted to Journal of Public Economics

 Media Highlights: National Affairs